rileyjmurray/sageopt/_sources/documentation/sageopt.signomials.rst.txt

    x \mapsto \sum_{i=1}^m c_i \exp({\alpha}_i \cdot x)

-The section ":ref:`sigobj`" covers sageopt's Signomial class, plus one extra helper function.
+:ref:`Signomial objects <sigobj>` covers sageopt's Signomial class, plus two extra helper functions.
-The section on :ref:`condsagesigs` covers the basics of a powerful connection between signomials and convexity.
+The section on :ref:`conditioning<condsagesigs>` covers the basics of a powerful connection between signomials and convexity.
-Sageopt has pre-built functions for constructing and working with convex relaxations of signomial minimization problems (both constrained, and unconstrained).
+Sageopt has convenience functions for constructing and working with convex relaxations of signomial minimization problems (both constrained, and unconstrained).
-Those pre-built functions are described in the section on :ref:`workwithsagesigs`.
+Those convenience functions are described in the section on :ref:`optimization<workwithsagesigs>`.
-We also address some :ref:`advancedsigs`.
+We also address some :ref:`advanced topics<advancedsigs>`.

 .. _sigobj:

-signomial objects
+Signomial objects
 -----------------

-Here we cover the :class:`sageopt.Signomial` class, and the helper function :func:`sageopt.standard_sig_monomials`.
-The helper function is very convenient for constructing Signomial objects; you might even use it more than the Signomial constructor itself.
-Nevertheless, it is a good idea to review the Signomial class first.
+This section covers how to construct and use instances of the :class:`sageopt.Signomial` class.

 .. autoclass:: sageopt.Signomial
     :members:

-.. automethod:: sageopt.symbolic.signomials.standard_sig_monomials
+.. autofunction:: sageopt.standard_sig_monomials

 .. _condsagesigs:

-conditioning
+Conditioning
 ------------

-The primary contribution of MCW2019_ was to show that convex sets have a special place in the theory of SAGE relaxations.
+Convex sets have a special place in the theory of SAGE relaxations.
-In particular, SAGE can incorporate convex constraints into a problem by a lossless process known as *partial dualization*.
+In particular, SAGE can incorporate convex constraints into a problem by a lossless process known as *partial dualization* MCW2019_.
 You can think of partial dualization as a type of "conditioning", in the sense of conditional probability.